kdoeodkdokdkdkdododiieieie/kdoeodkdokdkdkdododiieieie.github.io/sw-staff.md

   * However, he is the only fast one in SW.
 If someone breaks a rule, it's better to just `@Adam` instead of littearly any other mod.
 * **Braden**:
   * Yeah sure he's a good mod.
 He punishes people correctly, right?
-  * No. He sometimes `>warns` for no reason and lockdowns the server.
+  * No. He sometimes `>warn` for no reason and lockdowns the server.
+  * He's a good mod though.
 * **PinkUnicorn**:
   * Why is she on this list?
 She got SoTM multiple times and honorable-mentioned multiple times.
 Heck, why is she not HMod?
 * **cubez**: